Richmond Hill, Georgia: Religion

 While a small majority of citizens in Richmond Hill are non-religious, Christianity is the second largest.
 Christianity denominations include Protestant and Catholic.
 Richmond Hill is home to over 20 churches of various denominations.

 Many church organizations participate cooperatively in outreach programs that benefit the community as a whole.
-The "Food for the Soul" soup kitchen, manned by ten separate churches that rotate on a weekly basis, delivers hot meals to families in need within Richmond Hill.
+The "Food for the Soul" soup kitchen, staffed by individuals from ten separate churches that rotate on a weekly basis, delivers hot meals to families in need within Richmond Hill.
 The Way Station, another multiple church outreach program, has been in operation for over twenty years providing food, clothing, and other items that enhance the lives of families in the community.